thoughtspot/tse-step-by-step/lesson-02-setting-up/README-02.md

 ## Pre-conditions

-You should also have a ThoughtSpot account with TSE enabled.
+You should also have a ThoughtSpot developer account with TSE enabled.
 If you didn't already create an account, you can create a [trial account](https://www.thoughtspot.com/trial) that's good for 30 days and has TSE enabled.

 You will also need the following: